Cosmetic Eyelid Surgery (Blepharoplasty)

 In patients with very marked fat bulges, the fat can be debulked.
 In others the fat will be repositioned.
 If the fat is to be repositioned over the lower bony margin of the orbit, Prolene stitches and sponge bolsters are used for this purpose (as described above).

-The surgery, both transconjunctival and transcutaneous, is performed using a “Colorado needle” rather than a surgical blade and scissors.
+Lower lid blepharoplasty surgery, both transconjunctival and transcutaneous, is performed using a “Colorado needle” rather than a surgical blade and scissors.
 This greatly reduces bleeding and in turn allows a faster recovery time with less postoperative bruising and swelling.
-This results in a faster recovery time.
-A laser is not used to make incisions as this involves more risk to the eye and its use is not necessary.
+A laser is not used to make incisions as this offers no advantages (in spite of claims to the contrary by some surgeons) and involves far more risk to the eyes.

 The outcome of the surgery can be further enhanced by the use of microfat injections to the outer eyelid area and to the central cheek.
 Alternatively, dermal filler injections can be used post operatively.

 Upper and lower eyelid blepharoplasty surgery can be performed under local anaesthesia, local anaesthesia with sedation by a specialist consultant anaesthetist (twilight anaesthesia), or under general anaesthesia.
 Most patients, who are fit and well, choose to undergo the surgery under twilight anaesthesia on a day case basis in the operating theatre at our clinic Face & Eye.
 For those patients who live at a distance from the clinic, an overnight stay close by in a local hotel is advised for safety.
-For those patients who wish to undergo surgery under general anaesthesia, the surgery is undertaken at a local private hospital.
+For those patients who wish to undergo surgery under general anaesthesia, the surgery is undertaken at a local private hospital e.g. the Spire Manchester Hospital, or in the private wing of Manchester Royal Eye Hospital.

 Cosmetic eyelid surgery